CALCULATE YOUR SIP RETURNS

 How To Withdraw SIP Amount?

 Investing consistently in a mutual fund via a Systematic Investment Plan (SIP) can help you create wealth in the long run.
-However, due to unavoidable circumstances or emergencies, you may find yourself wanting to withdraw your mutual fund investments.
+However, in case of emergencies, you may need to access the money.
+You can do this by withdrawing from your investments.

-As an investor, you need to be aware of how to withdraw money from a mutual fund SIP investment, even if you don’t plan on redeeming it anytime soon.
-Continue reading to find out all about mutual fund SIP withdrawals including the things you need to keep in mind when submitting a redemption request.
+However, you need to be aware of how to withdraw it.
+The process is simple, and you can easily submit a request with your broker.
+Continue reading to find out all about things you need to know when submitting a redemption request.

 The process of withdrawing your mutual fund SIP investments is simple and shouldn’t take too long.
 There are multiple ways to place a redemption request.
-Here is a quick overview of some of the methods through which you can make a mutual fund SIP withdrawal
+Here is a quick overview:

 Through a Broker or Distributor